 It’s always a good idea to check up on how much money you’ve spent and to make sure there are no fraudulent purchases occurring on your accounts.

 Not to mention, there are ways to get rewarded for your receipts.
-For example, your child can earn money using the CoinOut app by scanning in all their receipts (and yours, too, if you’ll let them!).
+For example, your child can earn money for the family using your Fetch Rewards app by scanning in all the family's receipts.

-Encourage your child to keep all their receipts in a shoebox or other location.
+Encourage everyone to keep all their receipts in a shoebox or other location.
 Then, once a week, have them add up how much they spent, scan them into a receipts app if you’re into that, and make sure their account reflects these purchases and no others.

 Money Chore Frequency: Weekly.